-How much revision should I actually be doing per day for A Levels?
+How much revision should I actually be doing per day ?

 How do I start revising?

 Find out exactly what you know...which also means finding out what you don't know.
 Look at your course outline and test yourself on the topics.
 What are you confident in and what needs more work?
 This way you can prioritise your workload, which can help you decide what subjects may need more hours of revision.

 A revision plan will help you keep track of your revision hours in the context of a week and our revision timetable template is a great place to start.
 As you’ve identified which subjects need the most work, you can now allocate more time for those topics.
 If you only need an hour to review something you know quite well, two to three hours or repeated sessions would be more appropriate for something you’re struggling with.

 How do I make sure I remember my revision?

 In most circumstances it’s not about how many hours you spend, but about how much you get done in those hours.
 Once you’ve understood the topic, it’s time to memorise as much as possible.
 Try to spend your time with these goals in mind: